Medically reviewed by Drugs.com. Last updated on May 23, 2020.

 Use: Labeled Indications

 Osteoporosis: Treatment and prevention of osteoporosis in postmenopausal females.

-Risk reduction for invasive breast cancer: Risk reduction of invasive breast cancer in postmenopausal women with osteoporosis; risk reduction of invasive breast cancer in postmenopausal women with high risk for invasive breast cancer (high risk is defined as at least 1 breast biopsy showing lobular carcinoma in situ or atypical hyperplasia, one or more first-degree relatives with breast cancer, or a 5-year predicted risk of breast cancer 1.66% or more [based on the modified Gail model]; factors included in the modified Gail model include current age, number of first-degree relatives with breast cancer, number of breast biopsies, age at menarche, nulliparity, or age of first live birth).
+Risk reduction for invasive breast cancer: Risk reduction of invasive breast cancer in postmenopausal females with osteoporosis; risk reduction of invasive breast cancer in postmenopausal females with high risk for invasive breast cancer (high risk is defined as at least 1 breast biopsy showing lobular carcinoma in situ or atypical hyperplasia, one or more first-degree relatives with breast cancer, or a 5-year predicted risk of breast cancer 1.66% or more [based on the modified Gail model]; factors included in the modified Gail model include current age, number of first-degree relatives with breast cancer, number of breast biopsies, age at menarche, nulliparity, or age of first live birth).

 Limitations of use: Raloxifene does not eliminate the risk of breast cancer; patients should have a breast exam and mammogram prior to initiating raloxifene and continue regular breast exams and mammograms as per current guideline recommendations.
 Raloxifene is not indicated for the treatment of invasive breast cancer or reduction of the risk of recurrence.
 Raloxifene is not indicated for the reduction of the risk of noninvasive breast cancer.
-There are no data available regarding the effect of raloxifene on invasive breast cancer incidence in women with inherited mutations BRCA1, BRCA2 to be able to make specific recommendations on the effectiveness of raloxifene.
+There are no data available regarding the effect of raloxifene on invasive breast cancer incidence in females with inherited mutations BRCA1, BRCA2 to be able to make specific recommendations on the effectiveness of raloxifene.

-History of or current venous thromboembolic disorders (including deep vein thrombosis [DVT], pulmonary embolism [PE], and retinal vein thrombosis); pregnancy or women who could become pregnant; breast-feeding
+History of or current venous thromboembolic disorders (including DVT, PE, and retinal vein thrombosis); pregnancy

 Oral: 60 mg once daily.

 Risk reduction for invasive breast cancer in postmenopausal females: Oral: 60 mg once daily.

-Duration of therapy for breast cancer risk reduction: 5 years; may be used longer than 5 years in women with osteoporosis where breast cancer risk reduction is a secondary benefit (Visvanathan 2013).
+Duration of therapy for breast cancer risk reduction: 5 years; may be used longer than 5 years in females with osteoporosis where breast cancer risk reduction is a secondary benefit (Visvanathan 2013).

 Refer to adult dosing.